MuhamedZaky/Explore-US-Bikeshare-Dataset/README.md

-This application allow users to explore bikeshare data for 3 US cities(Washington, Chicago, New York City).
+This code allow users to explore bikeshare data for 3 US cities(Washington, Chicago, New York City).
 I used python to manipulate this data and write a code that help user to easily view it.

 ### How to install